blocknotes/activeadmin_dynamic_fields/README.md

 - set conditional checks on fields
 - trigger some actions on other fields
-- create links to load some content in a dialogs
+- create links to load some content in a dialog

-The easiest way to show how this plugin works is looking the examples (below).
+The easiest way to show how this plugin works is looking the examples [below](#examples-of-dynamic-fields).

 ## Install

 - Add to your Gemfile: `gem 'activeadmin_dynamic_fields'`
 - Execute bundle
-- Add at the end of your ActiveAdmin styles (_app/assets/stylesheets/active_admin.scss_):
-`@import 'activeadmin/dynamic_fields';`
 - Add at the end of your ActiveAdmin javascripts (_app/assets/javascripts/active_admin.js_):
 `//= require activeadmin/dynamic_fields`